CivicTechTO/ttc_subway_times/README.md

 If you're exploring the data, please write up your exploration in a Jupyter Notebook/RMarkdown/Markdown file and place it in the `doc/` folder and submit a Pull Request with details on what you explored.

-Otherwise have a look at [open issues](https://github.com/CivicTechTO/ttc_subway_times/issues) and comment on any thing you think you could contribute to or open your own issue if you notice something in the code.
+Otherwise have a look at [open issues](https://github.com/CivicTechTO/ttc_subway_times/issues) and comment on any thing you think you could contribute to or open your own issue if you notice something to improve upon in the code.

 ## Sources of Inspiration
 Boldly following in [others' footsteps](https://blog.sammdot.ca/pockettrack-tracking-subway-trains-is-hard-9c8fdfb7fd3c?source=collection_home---4------0----------)